This post may contain affiliate links. Please see our disclosure policy.

 Crispy cooked jalapeno poppers in the air fryer basket, in front of an air fryer.

-1. Poppers will be done when the bacon is golden brown and crisp to your liking.
-(Depending on the size of your air fryer, cooking times may need to be adjusted.)
+1. Your jalapeno poppers will be done when the bacon is golden brown and crisp to your liking.
+Enjoy as a side with air fryer hamburgers and air fryer pizza!

-Use gloves: Jalapeños can irritate skin and eyes, so wear disposable gloves (if you have them) when handling them.
+• Use Gloves: Jalapenos can irritate skin and eyes, so wear disposable gloves (if you have them) when handling them.
+If not, you can use a spoon to remove the seeds and membranes to handle the jalapenos less.
+Be sure to wash your hands after your done.

-Crispy bacon wrapped jalapeno poppers on a small white square plate.
+Crispy bacon wrapped air fryer jalapeno poppers on a small white square plate.

 Can I make air fryer jalapeno poppers ahead of time?